Experienced Criminal Defense Attorney Defending Those Accused of Crime Throughout Maryland

 - The right to be secure in your person, house, papers, and effects

 - The right to a speedy and public trial

 - The right to confront and cross-examine your accusers

 - The assistance of counsel for your defense

-Roadside encounters are a common location for interaction with the police.
-I've found over the years that often these encounters can escalate quickly from relative minors traffic violations to serous weapons and drug/CDS charges.
-Understanding the rules that govern these situations, and the limitations on the power of police to stop, question, search and seize property is of vital importance.
+Roadside encounters are a common form of interaction with the police.
+Over the years, I've found that these encounters can often escalate quickly from relatively minor traffic investigations to serious weapons and drug/CDS charges.
+Many feel that these encounters serve as a pretext for searching for evidence of more serious crimes.
+Understanding the rules that govern these situations and the limitations on police power to stop, question, search, and seize property is vital to any defense.

 I offer all my potential clients a free legal analysis of the case against them.
-During this meeting, together, we will evaluate the evidence, assess the strength of the State's case, determine applicable legal and factual defenses, and explore dispositions.
+During this meeting, together, we will evaluate the evidence, assess the strength of the state's case, determine applicable legal and factual defenses and alternative sentencing options.